JakubKorytko/images-cloud/README.md

 - [Node.js](https://nodejs.org/en/) `v20.10.0`
 - [Yarn](https://yarnpkg.com/) `v1.22.21`

-And check the both Dockerfiles for the steps required to run the app.\
+And check the both Dockerfiles and the `docker-compose.yml` file for the required steps.\
 (You also need to handle the environment variables yourself in this case.)

 ## Installation